How healthcare used to be and how it will be

-How it will be: Proactive and Predictive Healthcare
+How it will be:

-Voice skills are key to predictive healthcare
+Voice skills are key to proactive healthcare

-How two major health systems are using Alexa in healthcare today as well as their predictions for the future of voice assistants.
+Voice Services are extremly easy to use and rech users with limited technical understanding.
+Here´s how two major health systems are using Alexa in healthcare today as well as their predictions for the future of voice assistants.

 Maryam Gholami is the vice president of product at Providence St. Joseph Health, a hospital system right in Amazon’s backyard.
 Her team created an Alexa skill that lets patients book appointments at nearby clinics.
 It’s an early effort in what Gholami sees as a long-term need for the hospital.